ambiguousname/jackbox-custom-content/Readme.md

 ## Importing content and/or Sharing Content

-If you copy the external_content.json file that appears in the same folder as jppc.py or Jackbox Party Pack Custom.exe and send those files to someone else, they can then import that content, using the "Import/Reimport Content" option.

-The import content feature will only import certain custom files like .JPGs or .OGGs if those files are stored in the folder ./external content/, if that folder is in the same location as jppc.py or Jackbox Party Pack Custom.exe.

-Additionally, you may have to edit imported content for Champ'd Up, since certain prompts are connected to other prompts with specific IDs, which may be changed on import.
+You can zip your mod stored in the `mods` folder, and share it as a download to share it with anyone else.
+All they have to do is put it in their own `mods` directory.

-## Using only custom content in a game
+## Using only mods in a game

 This is not at all recommended.
 If you have less than a certain amount of content for the game to pull from, the game will not continue.
-It's better to mix in your custom content with the existing content.
-If you still want to only use custom content for your game, you can use the "Only Use Custom Content" option from the main menu to delete all existing game content.
+It's better to mix in your mods with the existing content.
+There currently isn't an option to enable this, but there will be!
+Sometime soon.

 This option isn't recommended for any game unless that game has at least the number of content described here:
 - Blather 'Round - At least 36 Words.
 12 Words of "easy" difficulty, 12 of "medium" difficulty, and 12 of "hard" difficulty.